department-of-veterans-affairs/va.gov-team/products/identity-personalization/change-address/address-validation/user testing/Conversation Guide.md

 Let's assume that you have signed into VA.gov -

 VA Homepage

-1. Can you show me how you would edit your mailing address?
+1. Can you show me where you would go to edit your mailing address?

-Form screen displays:
+User Menu
+1. Please tell me your thoughts about this menu

+Profile page
+1. How would you edit your mailing address here?

+Edit Address Modal
-2. Please click through the form, as this is a prototype, we won't have you input any information
+1. Please click through the form, as this is a prototype, we won't have you input any information

 Alert / Address Selection screen: